microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestorage-list-containers.md

 ### Request

-The following example shows enumerates all tenant-owned containers of a given type.
+The following enumerates all tenant-owned containers of a given type.

 <!-- {
   "blockType": "request",